 We ask AMP Capital’s chief economist, Shane Oliver, to explore this view and explain what causes property cycles to change over time.

-A: The “seven year property cycle” is often referred to by property market commentators and refers to the swing in house prices through the phases of boom, bust, bottoming and recovery.
-But it’s rarely seven years.
+A: The “seven-year property cycle” is often referred to by property market commentators and refers to the swing in house prices through the phases of the boom, bust, bottoming and recovery.
+But it’s barely seven years.
 In fact, average Australian capital city prices have had multiple cycles over the last 15 years with booms around 2003, 2007, 2010 and just recently.

 The cycle is better seen in terms of the rate of property growth, as not all downturns or bust phases have price declines, but rather just a slowing.
 The cycle can also vary from city to city, with only Sydney and Melbourne being in boom phases recently, and also within cities.

 A: The main factor driving the property cycle is the cycle in interest rates, with periods of rate cuts eventually driving upswings in the property cycle and vice versa for rate hikes.
 Around this, the supply of and demand for property also has an impact, along with job security and unemployment.